 The different States have different License requirements.
 So get Licensed and keep growing in your career.

 The job market for plumbers is growing at 14 percent from 2018 to 2028.
 The number of jobs required is 500,300.
-This requirement is much higher than other occupations.
+This requirement is much higher than in other occupations.

 The median salary of a plumber after gaining a few years of experience is $56,330 per year.
 This salary keeps growing based on the work experience achieved.